 If you read a short circuit (zero ohms or a voltage drop of zero) between two leads, or the transistor fails any of the tests described above, it is bad and must be replaced.

 If you get readings that do not make sense, try to compare them with measurements done on a good transistor of the same type.

 Some analog multimeters have their probe colors reversed since this makes the internal circuitry easier to design.
 So, it's a good idea to confirm and label the lead polarity of your instrument by making a few measurements in resistance (VOM) or diode test mode (DMM) using a known good diode.
 This will also show you what to expect for a reading of a forward biased junction.

-The type (PNP or NPN) and the lead arrangement of unmarked transistors can be determined easily using a digital or analog multimeter, if the transistor is seen as a pair of connected diodes.
+The type (PNP or NPN) and the lead arrangement of any bipolar junction transistor can be determined easily using a digital or analog multimeter, if the transistor is seen as a pair of connected diodes.
 The collector and emitter can be identified knowing the fact that the doping for the B-E junction is always much higher than for the B-C junction, therefore, the forward voltage drop will be slightly higher.
 This will show up as a couple of millivolts difference on a digital multimeter's diode test scale or a slightly higher resistance on an analog VoltOhmMeter.

 First make the a few measurements between various leads.
 Soon you'll identify a lead (the Base) that will show a forward voltage drop (on DMMs) or a low resistance (analog VOMs) combined with two other leads (the Emitter and Collector).
 Now that the Base is identified, observe carefully the voltage drops across B-E and B-C. The B-C junction will have a slightly less voltage drop (DMM) or a slightly lower resistance when using an analog ohmmeter.